-Summary: The Fair Employment Practices Act prohibits the use of consumer credit checks against prospective and current employees for the purpose of making employment decisions.
+Summary: The No Credit Checks in Employment Act prohibits the use of consumer credit checks against prospective and current employees for the purpose of making employment decisions.

 Based on District of Columbia Bill No. B20-65